 5. Daily Admin Dashboard

-An administrative dashboard is a tool that can assist you in staying organized and on top of your work.
+An administrative dynamic dashboard is a tool that can assist you in staying organized and on top of your work.
 It may also save you time by allowing you to quickly access the most critical information for the day.
 It will enable you to keep track of all of their clients without having to log in to each organization every day while also allowing you to respond to critical financial questions quickly and accurately.

 A few key components to include in a daily admin dashboard have active users or the number of employees, licenses used or licenses purchased, API calls per day, and monitoring community logins